This post was updated in April 2019.

 Oman road trip: important facts and figures

-• Our road trip was 2 weeks in total (14 days), we started and ended the road trip in Muscat.
-We also spend a couple of days in the cities Muscat and Sohar, but we didn’t have a car for those days.
+- Our road trip was 2 weeks in total (14 days), we started and ended the road trip in Muscat.
+We also spent a couple of days in the cities Muscat and Sohar, but we didn’t have a car for those days.

-• Roughly speaking we spent 1 week in the Western Hajar Mountains and 1 week in the Eastern Hajar Mountains.
+- We spent approximately 1 week in the Western Hajar Mountains and 1 week in the Eastern Hajar Mountains.

-• In total we spent almost 3 weeks in Oman: a 2 week road trip, 2 nights in Muscat and 3 nights in Sohar.
+- In total we spent almost 3 weeks in Oman: a 2 week road trip, 2 days in Muscat and 3 days in Sohar.

 Itinerary: Muscat (Mark Tours) – Lulu hypermarket – Sultan Center Al Qurum – Campsite Wadi Al Khoud

-Car: we got a complimentary car from Mark Tours, an award winning and well-known tour operator in Oman (check the Lonely Planet of Oman).
-The car was a white Nissan Xterra, a kick-ass 4×4 jeep that took us everywhere!
+We got a complimentary car from Mark Tours, an award winning and well-known tour operator in Oman (check the Lonely Planet of Oman).
+The car was a white Nissan Xterra, a kick-ass 4WD jeep that took us everywhere!
 I had not driven a 4×4 before, but because it was an automatic transmission car, driving couldn’t have been easier.

 At The Sultan Center they also sell a lot of camping gear, a little more upmarket and a bit more expensive.
 We bought a very compact stove, gas and a small pan.
 We used this to boil hot water and make tea, coffee, porridge and noodle soup, very convenient!